Finally. Therapy for kids that looks at the whole picture.

 Do you bill insurance?

-We are private pay, which means you pay our full fee for service.
-However, our licensed clinicians are able to provide you with a receipt for services that you can submit to your insurance for out of network benefits!
-Please bring this up at your consultation if you’d like to consider it.
+No. We are private pay, which means you pay our full fee for service.
+However, our licensed clinicians are able to provide you with a receipt for services that you can submit to your insurance for out-of-network benefits.
+Please bring this up at your consultation if you’d like more info on this option.

 How does Play Therapy work?